Scroll Top

 What to do when there is a death in your family

-1. Notify the Rabbi: (215-887-1342 ext 108), Executive Director Robin Minkoff (ext 107) or the office at 215-887-1342.
+1. Notify the Rabbi: (215-887-1342 ext 108), Executive Director Danielle Otero (ext 107) or the office at 215-887-1342.
 If you have already called the funeral home, the Funeral Director can notify the Rabbi.
 (If a death occurs at home, outside a hospital or nursing facility, or without a doctor or hospice, you need to notify the police.)

 2. Notify the Community: Information about the death of a loved one will be sent as a condolence email to the entire congregation.
 Information about funeral arrangements and shiva will be sent as soon as plans are made.
 Please contact Stacey Salsman (ssalsman@bethsholomcongregation.org) to arrange for this information to be sent to the congregation.